You already know that studying by online distance learning is incredibly convenient, but you may still have some questions.

 - Internet Explorer

-You can also undertake a browser compatibility test with our virtual learning environment provider.
+You can undertake a compatibility test with our virtual learning environment provider at:

 Our virtual learning environment is tested on a number of devices and operating systems.
-If you would like to find out more, please visit our supplier’s site.
+If you would like to find out more, please visit.

 Other software required: